What’s the difference between types of eye doctors?

 There are many reasons to visit an eye doctor.
 You may be having trouble seeing, you may have reached age 40 and want to get an annual eye health exam, or maybe you just want to update your look with a new pair of glasses?
 However, even when you’re certain of your reason for scheduling a visit to an eye care clinic, you may be uncertain about which type of eye doctor you need.
 Should you visit an optometrist or ophthalmologist?

-Our optometrists in El Segundo and Redondo Beach, California, help to clarify the differences between these two types of eye doctors, as well as give an explanation of the services they provide.
+Our optometrists in Manhattan Beach and Redondo Beach, California, help to clarify the differences between these two types of eye doctors, as well as give an explanation of the services they provide.

 How does someone qualify as an ophthalmologist?